wqking/metapp/readme.md

 Apache License, Version 2.0

-## Version 0.1 RC
+## Version 0.1 WIP
 ![CI](https://github.com/wqking/metapp/workflows/CI/badge.svg)

-This is the first release candidate version.
-metapp needs more tests.
+The project is under working in progress.
+Currently the architecture is almost stable, though minor parts may be refactored.
+Most code should work correctly.

+To put the library to first release, we need to,
+1. Add more test.
+2. Complete the documentations.

 ## Source code